TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-wellsprings-of-vitality.md

 #### C3.
 West reservoir

+Once area C5 has filled with water, this cave refills at 5ft per hour per waterfall, up to the top of the empty basin.

+When the characters enter this reservoir, read the following description if the water isn't flowing yet:

 > This large cave has an empty basin.
 A makeshift ladder climbs down the 30ft
-> slimy cliff, at the top of which a tunnel exits further to the north east.
+> slimy basin cliff, at the top of which a tunnel exits further to the north
-> Strewn around the bottom of the ladder, slime covered corpses lie disfigured.
+> east.
+Strewn around the bottom of the ladder, slime covered corpses lie
+> disfigured.
 >
-> To the south, 20ft up the basin wall, a dark tunnel stares out at you.
+> To the south, 25 foot up the basin wall, a dark tunnel stares out at you.

-The tunnel to the north east leads to C1, the tunnel to the south leads into C4.
+If the cave is is refilled, read the following description:

+> Apart from a small area of ground to the north, this large cave is flooded
+> with water.
+A makeshift ladder floats on the water.
+A couple of slime covered
+> disfigured corpses lie half submerged at the edge of the water.
+Water flows
+> into the cave from a channel in the south.

-At the bottom of this cave are three [gelatinous cubes], staying perfectly still.
+If the cave doesn't have any water in it, at the bottom there are three [gelatinous cubes], staying perfectly still.
 One is directly at the bottom of the ladder, waiting for an unlucky visitor.
+If the cave is filled with water, the [gelatinous cubes] will be waiting just below the water at the edge of the cliff.

 A character who attempts to scale the cliff, either up or down must make a DC 14 Athletics (Strength) check or fall, taking fall damage.
 If a character attempts to climb around the cavern, they must succeed on a DC 16 Athletics (Strength) check or fall.

+The tunnel to the north east leads to C1, the tunnel to the south leads into C4.

 #### C4.
 Water passages

+Once area C5 has filled with water, this is flooded.

+Read the following description if the water isn't flowing:

 > The tunnel floor and lower walls are smooth and slippery.
 Stalactites hang
 > down from the ceiling.

+Read the following description if the water is flowing:

+> The water flows quickly through this channel.
+Stalactites hang down from the
+> ceiling.

+The water is flowing at 5 feet per second.

+There are six [dark mantles] in the main passage that exits C5.
+When a creature approaches them, they will use their darkness aura to surprise the unsuspecting victim.
+Read the following description if this happens:

+> The room plunges into darkness.
+You hear popping and squelching above you.

 This passage connects areas C2 and C3 to area C5.

 #### C5.
 Stairs to the deep

+This cave refills at 5ft per hour per running waterfall, up to 20ft.

+When the water isn't flowing read the following description:

 > This large square room has been slowly softened by time.

+When the water is flowing, read the following description:

+> Water fills this large square room.

+Then, read the following description:

-A plateau, 40ft high
-> and 20ft wide, stands in the centre of the room.
-A 10 foot wide staircase
+> The smell of sulphur fills the air.
+A plateau, 40ft high and 20ft wide, stands
+> in the centre.
+Half way up the plateau a stone protrudes out and, from it, a
-> climbing around it, the stairs very worn at the bottom half.
-Four statues
+> 10 foot wide staircase climbs around the plateau.
+Four statues stand atop it,
-> stand atop it, watching out to below, the air around shimmers like the air on
+> watching out to below.
+The air around shimmers like them air on a hot summer's
-> a hot summer's day.
-The smell of sulphur fills the room.
-Two corpses lie
+> day.
+>
+> Two corpses lie broken on the protrusion, dried blood covering their clothes.
-> broken at the bottom of the room.
-To the north east and south west, tunnels
-> exit 20ft up into room.
+> To the north east and south west, tunnels exit 20ft up into room.

 The statues are [animated armour] and will activate when people stand on the steps.
 The corridor to the north east leads to area C4 and the corridor to the